-Our most advanced SAFEbody program, ADG126, is a fully-human anti-CTLA-4 mAb generated using our SAFEbody technology to address the safety concerns associated with existing CTLA-4 therapeutics, while maintaining potency in the TME.
-The FDA approval of ipilimumab validated CTLA-4 for cancer treatment.
-However, due to its on-target off-tumor toxicity and its limited Treg depletion in TME, the approved indications for ipilimumab have been limited, which we believe has caused sales of ipilimumab to trail other immuno-oncology therapies such as anti-PD-1/L1 antibodies.
+Our most advanced SAFEbody program, ADG126, is a masked fully-human anti-CTLA-4 mAb engineered to address the safety concerns associated with existing CTLA-4 therapeutics, while maintaining potency when locally activated in the TME.
+The FDA approval of ipilimumab validated anti-CTLA-4 for cancer treatment.
+However, due to its on-target off-tumor toxicity, the approved indications for ipilimumab are limited, which we believe has caused sales of ipilimumab to trail other immuno-oncology therapies such as anti-PD-1/L1 antibodies.

-ADG126 is designed to address the toxicity and efficacy issues related to the MOA of the existing approved CTLA-4 immuno-oncology therapy and expand the potential of CTLA-4 as a validated target for the treatment of cancer.
-ADG126 is designed for local activation of the CTLA-4 antibody in the TME.
+ADG126 is designed to address the toxicity and efficacy issues related to the MOA of existing approved CTLA-4 immuno-oncology therapies and to expand the potential of CTLA-4 as a target for the treatment of cancer.
 In preclinical studies, ADG126 was tolerated at doses of up to 200 mg/kg in nonhuman primate models.
-We believe the encouraging preclinical tolerability of ADG126 in addition to its potency for Treg depletion in TME suggests its potential as tolerable and potent monotherapies and in combination with other immunotherapies such as an anti-PD-1/PD-L1 antibody or an anti-CD137 antibody such as our ADG106 product candidate.
+We believe the encouraging preclinical tolerability of ADG126 suggests its potential in combination with other immunotherapies such as an anti-PD-1/PD-L1 antibody or an anti-CD137 antibody, including ADG106.
+We have presented updated preclinical data at the American Association for Cancer Research (AACR) Annual Meeting 2021.
+The data shows that ADG126 demonstrated an impressive safety margin while maintaining its potent antitumor efficacy.